-Sometimes, students require guidance while they’re working toward receiving a diploma, or simply completing a course.
+Sometimes, students require guidance while they’re working toward receiving a diploma or simply completing a course.
 That’s why many schools employ one or more academic advisors—individuals who can inform a student’s actions and help them take steps to achieve their educational goals.

 Academic advisors do far more than counsel struggling students or sign off on class transfer forms.
 As an academic advisor, you can be involved in almost every stage of a student’s education process.
-You’ll help students select their classes, research potential programs for student involvement, even work with professors to help students better understand academic fields.
+You’ll help students select their classes, research potential programs for student involvement, and even work with professors to help students better understand academic fields.

 If you value education and thrive in a communicative environment that allows you to exercise leadership and guidance skills, you should consider the role of an academic advisor.